Psycho shower scene: Analysis

-Reception and legacy
+Legacy

-Leigh herself (pictured as Marion Crane in a 1960 promotional photo for the film) was traumatized by the shower scene.
+Leigh (pictured in a 1960 promotional photo for the film) was traumatized by the shower scene.

-The shower scene was described by the review aggregator website Rotten Tomatoes as its most infamous scene.
-It has become a pop culture touchstone and is often regarded as one of the most iconic moments in cinematic history, as well as the most suspenseful scene ever filmed.
-Its effectiveness is often credited to the use of startling editing techniques borrowed from the Soviet montage filmmakers, and to the iconic screeching violins in Bernard Herrmann's musical score.
-The scene has been frequently parodied and referenced in popular culture, complete with the screeching violin sound effects (such as Charlie and the Chocolate Factory, among many others).
+The shower scene has become a touchstone in popular culture and is often regarded as an iconic moment in cinematic history.
+It was described by the review aggregator website Rotten Tomatoes and the educational channel History as Psycho's most infamous scene.
+The scene has been frequently parodied and referenced in popular culture complete with the screeching violin sound effects, with notable examples including Charlie and the Chocolate Factory, and Scream Queens with Leigh's daughter, Jamie Lee Curtis.
+Additionally, The Guardian ranked the shower scene at number two on their 2000 list of "The top 10 film moments", while Bravo featured it number four on their 2007 list of 100 Scariest Movie Moments.

-A critic in The Daily Telegraph who only gave the initials of R.P.M.G. praised Leigh's performance in the scene, specifically writing, "Leigh also gives a pleasing performance as the girl he kills with a knife while she is under a shower".
-Leigh herself was so affected by the scene when she saw it that she no longer took showers unless she absolutely had to; she would lock all the doors and windows and would leave the bathroom and shower door open.
+A critic in The Daily Telegraph who gave the initials of R.P.M.G. additionally praised Leigh's "pleasing performance as the girl he kills with a knife while she is under a shower".
+The scene became a career-defining moment for the actress, on which she commented: "I've been in a great many films, but I suppose if an actor can be remembered for one role, then they're very fortunate.
+And in that sense I'm fortunate."
+However, she was so affected by the scene when she saw it that she no longer took showers unless she absolutely had to; she would lock all the doors and windows and leave the bathroom and shower door open.
 She never realized until she first watched the film "how vulnerable and defenseless one is".

 Herrmann biographer Steven C. Smith writes that the music for the shower scene is "probably the most famous (and most imitated) cue in film music".
 A survey conducted by PRS for Music, in 2009, showed that the British public considers the score from 'the shower scene' to be the scariest theme from any film.

-In 2000 The Guardian ranked the shower scene at No. 2 on their list of "The top 10 film moments".
-In 2007 Bravo Network featured it as number four on the list of 100 Scariest Movie Moments.
+In articles for BBC and The Guardian, musicians such as Rachel Zeffira and Michael Waller noted its influence in modern music, with artists like Busta Rhymes sampling it in their works.

 78/52: Hitchcock's Shower Scene, a documentary on its production by Alexandre O. Philippe, was released on October 13, 2017.
-It features interviews with and analysis by Guillermo del Toro, Peter Bogdanovich, Bret Easton Ellis, Jamie Lee Curtis, Karyn Kusama, Eli Roth, Oz Perkins, Leigh Whannell, Walter Murch, Danny Elfman, Elijah Wood, Richard Stanley, and Neil Marshall.
+It features interviews with and analysis by Guillermo del Toro, Peter Bogdanovich, Bret Easton Ellis, Jamie Lee Curtis, Marli Renfro, Karyn Kusama, Eli Roth, Oz Perkins, Leigh Whannell, Walter Murch, Danny Elfman, Elijah Wood, Richard Stanley, and Neil Marshall.